 The answer is yes.
 Research has it that nearly 60% of cyberattacks target small businesses.
-So, there’s a good chance of your website being targeted, if left untended to.
+So, there’s a good chance of your website being targeted, if left untended.

-In a nutshell, website penetration testing can help you in the following ways:
+In a nutshell, online penetration testing can help you in the following ways: